 Dr. Wall has expertise designing and leading large quality improvement initiatives in healthcare settings.
 He is especially interested in developing novel strategies to improve the care of critically ill patients in the intensive care unit.

-Dr. Wall joined Southlake Clinic in 2007.
-He is board-certified in Pulmonary Diseases, Critical Care and Sleep Disorders Medicine.
+Dr. Wall is board-certified in Pulmonary Diseases, Critical Care and Sleep Disorders Medicine.
 He is Medical Director of the Critical Care Unit at Valley Medical Center.
 In his spare time, he enjoys playing the piano and various outdoor activities, including hiking, snow skiing and mountain biking.

 Undergraduate: Santa Clara University